Daschle-Newberry/NNLib/README.md

 ---

 NNLib supports a variety of activations, optimizers, layer types, and loss functions.
-All of these features were implemented from scratch, and are all numerically stable.
+All of these features were implemented from scratch, and are all numerically stable, fully **batch** vectorized in NumPy, and ready for GPU acceleration.

 ### Layer Types